Employee Attendance - Supervisor Briefing

 - An HR manager.

-- When is the best time for supervisors address attendance issues with employees?
+- When is the best time for the supervisor to address attendance issues with employees?

 - When a supervisor recognizes an employee is consistently tardy or regularly leaves early.